 - Plastic containers stamped #1 - #7

-Cash is paid on California Redemption Value (CRV) containers to residents and businesses.
+Cash is paid on California Redemption Value (CRV) bottles and cans to residents and businesses.

-Rather than haul materials to the SMaRT Station, single-family residents may prefer to call (408) 730-7400 for an On-call Collection appointment to have extra garbage picked up at the curb.
+On-Call Collections—Rather than haul materials to the SMaRT Station, single-family residents may prefer to call (408) 730-7400 and schedule an On-call Collection appointment to have extra garbage picked up at the curb.

 SMaRT Station Tours/ Video Tours

-Interested in a tour of the SMaRT Station?
-Group tours are offered, by appointment, for visitors seeking to learn how garbage and recyclable materials are processed and sorted for recycling at the SMaRT Station.
+Take a tour of the SMaRT Station to see how the City's waste is processed.
+Group tours are offered, by appointment, for visitors seeking to learn how garbage and recyclable materials are processed and sorted for recycling or landfill at the SMaRT Station.
 Visitors in groups of 24 or fewer, aged 10 and older, must wear closed-toed shoes for protection.
-Call the SMaRT Station at (408) 752-8530 to set up (phones answered M-F, 8-5).
-Or, watch our virtual tour via YouTube to see how the SMaRT Station equipment processes materials.
+Call the SMaRT Station at (408) 752-8530 during business hours (M-F, 8 a.m. to 5 p.m.) to set up an appointment.
+Or, take our virtual tour via YouTube to see the SMaRT Station operation.
 We also have a color poster of the SMaRT Station process available to view or print.